Skip to main content

 There are many gray areas where advertising may exaggerate a product’s quality without actually violating the law.
 In these cases, the only protection is to be a careful consumer."

-1) Check out business through references and BBB (Better Business Bureau) before signing a check.
+- Check out the business through references and the BBB (Better Business Bureau) before signing a check.

-3) Sincerely try to resolve dispute yourself.
+- Sincerely try to resolve the dispute yourself.
 Record all contact dates and results.

 BBBs accept complaints that meet the following criteria: